2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Weak Edge Lettering

 Weak edge lettering errors display faint or shallow inscriptions where portions of letters appear incomplete or barely visible on the coin’s edge.
-This defect occurs due to loosening components in the edge inscribing equipment or wear on edge segment dies.
+This defect occurs due to loosening components in the edge inscribing equipment or wear on edge segment dies, causing insufficient pressure during the lettering step.

 Weak Edge Lettering Price/Grade Chart